iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 4 reviews"/>
 </p>

+> Great at giving alerts for different areas.
+Live posting during storms is excellent.
+Just be careful you don't list to many places to avoid constant updates.<br> :date: __2020-06-12 03:22:06__

 > Only worth downloading if you're in a disaster situation.
 Otherwise it's not very useful.<br> :date: __2020-05-23 06:10:43__